astro-datalab/digestor/docs/sdss.rst

 * Move duplicates to a separate "join" table which maps primary ``specObjID`` to duplicate ``specObjID``.
 Not every duplicate will be included, unfortunately, but the vast majority will.
+* Also include plate, mjd, fiber in duplicates.
+Flag duplicates that may only exist on disk.

 Notes
 ^^^^^